 In some cases, you may also be able to take the water filter to a store that sells refrigerators.
 Some of them may have collection points set up.

 How Are They Recycled?

 The recycler will likely start by breaking down the filter.
-They will wear protection as they do this, just in case they come into contact with the bacteria inside of the water filter.
+They will wear protection as they do this, just in case they come into contact with the bacteria inside the water filter.
 They will separate all the components into piles.

 This isn’t a problem for fridge manufacturers.
-This is because they will likely only ever be breaking down the same products.
+This is because they will likely only be breaking down the same products.

 Once they are confident that the plastic is pure, it will be cooled down in various molds.
 It can now be used for whatever the company wants.
 This will normally be to create more water filters.